karayabin/universe-snapshot/universe/Ling/Light_Mailer/doc/api/Ling/Light_Mailer/Service/LightMailerService/getTemplateContent.md

 2: subject string|null, the subject of the email (or null if not defined)

 Security warning: for now we trust the templateId provider, which means you can use path escalation to call unexpected files out of the mailer root dir.

-Note: raw means no variable is interpreted yet.
+Note: raw means no variable is interpreted yet (but template references are).